roubkar/aim-docs/docs/cli.md

 ## aim board
 Follow your training live with aim board.

-Aim Board is the stripped down version of the Hub that lets users to follow live training.
+Aim Board is a stripped down version of the Hub that lets users to follow live training.
+When run it mounts on .aim folder and makes a a hub-like website available to track experiments live in the local training environment.

+With the current version, only profilers are live updated.
+For other components please refresh the web page to get the updates.
+Full auto-updates coming soon in future versions.

 Run aim board in project folder
 ```shell